Dryer - Heat Management Systems

 Sensor Dry

-• The dryer will "cool down" and shut off automatically.
-Electronic sensor dryers are less sensitive than other types of controls to changes in room temperature and humidity.
+• The Dryer will "cool down" and shut off automatically.
+Electronic sensor Dryers are less sensitive than other types of controls to changes in room temperature and humidity.

 Automatic Temperature Control (ATC)